Infinitesimal automorphisms of algebraic varieties and vector fields on elliptic surfaces: Generalities

 In general, not every $G$-action on $X$ descends to $Y$.
 An important case where we get an induced $G$-action is given by Blanchard's Lemma (see e.g. \cite[Theorem 7.2.1]{Brion}):

 \begin{Theorem}[Blanchard's Lemma] Let $f: X \to Y$ be a proper morphism of schemes with $f_* \OO_X \cong \OO_Y$ and let $G$ be a connected group scheme acting on $X$.
-Then, the following hold: \begin{enumerate}[(i)] \item There is a unique $G$-action on $Y$ such that $f$ is $G$-equivariant. \item If $X$ and $Y$ are proper, there is a natural homomorphism $f_*: \Aut_X^0 \to \Aut_Y^0$. \item If, additionally, $f$ is birational, then $f_*: \Aut_X^0 \to \Aut_Y^0$ is a closed immersion. \end{enumerate} \end{Theorem}
+Then, the following hold: \begin{enumerate}[(i)] \item There is a unique $G$-action on $Y$ such that $f$ is $G$-equivariant. \item If $X$ and $Y$ are proper, there is a natural homomorphism $f_*: \Aut_X^0 \to \Aut_Y^0$. \item If, additionally, $X$ and $Y$ are integral and $f$ is birational, then $f_*: \Aut_X^0 \to \Aut_Y^0$ is a closed immersion. \end{enumerate} \end{Theorem}

 Alternatively, we can start with a group scheme action on $Y$ and ask whether it lifts along a birational modification $f: X \to Y$ to a compatible action on $X$.